clairey-zx81/json-model/TUTO.md

 ## Having Alternatives

-A common pattern is to allow several kind of object as some point in the data structure.
+A common pattern is to allow several kind of object as some point in the data structure, aka a _union_.
 This can be expressed with a model involving either the special `^` (xor, one-of) or `|` (or, any-of) property with an array of possible models.